-We define Platform Contribution as total revenue less the sum of (i) provider expense, (ii) cost of platform and (iii) stock-based compensation expense included in Cost of platform.
+We define Platform Contribution as total revenue less the sum of (i) provider expense and (ii) cost of platform plus (iii) stock-based compensation expense included in Cost of platform.
 The following table provides a reconciliation of operating income, the most closely comparable GAAP financial measure, to Platform Contribution.
 We consider platform contribution to be an important measure to monitor our performance, specific to pricing of our services, direct costs of delivering care, and cost of our platform and associated services.
 As a provider spends a longer time on the Privia Platform, we expect the Platform Contribution from that provider to increase both in terms of absolute dollars as well as a percent of Care Margin.
 We expect that this increase will be driven by improving per provider revenue economics over time as well as our ability to generate operating leverage on our in-market infrastructure costs.
-Platform Contribution increased 36.9% for the three months ended March 31, 2022 when compared to the same period in 2021 due to organic growth of our medical practice business.
+Platform Contribution increased 18.9% for the three months ended September 30, 2022 when compared to the same period in 2021 and increase 37.2% for the nine months ended September 30, 2022 compared to the same period in 2021 due to organic growth of our medical practice business and new market entry.